objcio/articles/2015-02-10-camera-capture-on-ios.md

 ### Exposure

 On iOS devices, the aperture of the lens is fixed (at f/2.2 for iPhones after 5s, and at f/2.4 for previous models), so only the exposure duration and the sensor sensibility can be tweaked to accomplish the most appropriate image brightness.
 As for the focus, we can have continuous auto exposure, one-time auto exposure on the point of interest, or manual exposure.
-Other than specifying a point of interest, we can modify the auto exposure by setting a compensation, known as *target bias*.
+In addition to specifying a point of interest, we can modify the auto exposure by setting a compensation, known as *target bias*.
 The target bias is expressed in [*f-stops*](/issue-21/how-your-camera-works.html#stops), and its values range between `minExposureTargetBias` and `maxExposureTargetBias`, with 0 being the default (no compensation):

 ```swift
 var exposureBias:Float = ... // a value between minExposureTargetBias and maxExposureTargetBias